EuroProofNet/europroofnet.github.io/_pages/WG2/Geometry24/meeting.md

 Application deadline: 29/2/2024

 **Cost:** Participants have to organize their travel by themselves.
-The hotel rooms are 84euros per night including breakfast, lunch buffet is 18 euros.
+The hotel rooms are 84 euros per night including breakfast, lunch buffet is 18 euros.
 See the [reimbursement rules](https://europroofnet.github.io/reimbursement-rules/) for more details.
 The daily allowance is fixed at 125 euros.